Case studies

 Use this simple flow:

-- Role: What were you responsible for?
+- Role: What were you personally responsible for, not the team?

 Example framing